Study Abroad: Is it Right for You? |

 Talk with family, friends, and classmates who have had experience with both options, but be careful: their comments might be somewhat biased by good and bad experiences.

-One final note: There are many online educational opportunities.
-For example, if you are looking at occupational therapy schools in San Diego or MBA degrees in New York, chances are that you will be able to start training in that profession online even if you are living in Europe.
+One final note: There are many online educational opportunities, and chances are that you will be able to start training in that profession online even if you are living in Europe.
 Talk about getting the education you want and deserve!

 Randall's articles on this site reflect his own personal perspectives and opinions, and these ideas do not constitute an endorsement for any specific organization or Website.